ItIsCiprian/dotfiles-linux/README.md

-# My Dev Environment Files for MacOS using .stow 🚀
+# My Dev Environment Files for Linux using .stow 🚀

 # Dotfiles symlinked on my machine